Joshthefullstack/system_engineering-devop/0x00-shell_basics/README.md

-print absolute name of the working directory
+displaying the contents list of the curretn directory